rurban/nbperf/README.md

 5. It supports -c -2 to size the intermediate vector array as the next power of 2, which speeds up the two hash modulo functions.

+6. It supports embedding the keys and the bdz map into the source.

+7. It supports generating hash functions for small CPU's, 32bit or 16bit systems.

-6. **gperf** integer key support and perfect hash support for larger keysizes is still in work. **PostgresQL** uses a perl script for its CHM support with strings only.  **perl5** uses slower run-time perfect hashes for its unicode tables.  **cmph** is only suitable for huge
+8. **gperf** integer key support and perfect hash support for larger keysizes is still in work. **PostgresQL** uses a perl script for its CHM support with strings only.  **perl5** uses slower run-time perfect hashes for its unicode tables.  **cmph** is only suitable for huge